jeremyfix/diatoms_yolo/README.md

 		images
 ```

-The annotation format is :
+The annotation format is the Pascal VOC format

 ```
 <annotation>